 Both A-PL publications and the DGM series are managed out of the Department of Linguistics (School of Culture, History & Language) at the ANU, under the one editorial board and Managing Editor, ensuring the continuation of high academic standards.

 Authors are now required to provide camera ready copy after book proposals have been accepted and review and revision of texts has been completed to the satisfaction of the Editorial Board.
 The style sheet for camera-ready copy on the De Gruyter Mouton website is here.
-Do not spend time formatting your texts before they have been accepted and you are requested to do so.
+Do not spend time formatting your manuscripts before they have been accepted and you are requested to do so.